 I thought I would try to see if you could resolve a problem we had with Hotels.com.
 My husband searched for hotels in the Wisconsin Dells with indoor water parks.
 My son, who is in college, was bringing home his other ROTC cadets to see Chicago and go to the Dells during their spring break.

 Discovering the Polynesian Water Park Resort, my husband dialed what he believed to be their number.
 He didn’t know he had been redirected to Hotels.com and booked the room.

 When my son arrived in the Dells, they checked in and went to the desk to get information about the water park.
 This was midweek and it seems the water park is only open on the weekends during the off-season.
 They went to the pool area and it was closed.

 My son and his friends checked out and went to another hotel with an open water park.
 I called the hotel to see if they would refund their money, and I offered to pay a cleaning fee since they changed in the room.

 The Polynesian refused and said if we had booked directly with them, we would have known the park was closed.
 The problem was, until my husband paid for the hotel on the phone and got email confirmation, he did not know he was on a third-party site.
 I called Hotels.com and it agreed to pull up the recording of our call, and if indeed they did not tell us the park was closed, they would refund our money.
 But they haven’t.
 I’ve called Hotels.com six times and am about to give up.
 Can you help? — Renee Fasanella, Arlington Heights, Ill.

 None of that changes the fact that if he’d called the hotel, they might have said something about the pool closures, and particularly if he’d mentioned the reservation was for a few ROTC cadets on spring break.
-I think Hotels.com should have pulled up its call transcripts and listened to the transaction when you contacted it, as promised.
+I think Hotels.com should have pulled up its call transcripts.
+They should have listened to the transaction when you contacted them, as promised.
 Instead, it apparently did nothing.